kigster/turnstile-rb/README.md

 Without any further calls to ```track()``` method for this particular user/platform/ip combination, the user  is considered _online_ for 60 seconds.
 Each subsequent call to ```track()``` resets the TTL.

-#### Offline Log Parsing by "Tailing Logs"
+### Offline Log Parsing by "Tailing Logs"

 If adding latency to a web request is not desirable, another option is to run Turnstile ```turnstile``` process as a daemon on each application server.
 The daemon "tails" the `production.log` file (or any other file), while scanning for lines matching a particular configurable pattern, and then extracting `user id`, `IP` and `platform` based on another configurable regular expression setting.

-##### Data Structure
+#### Data Structure

-The logging approach expects that you print a special token into your log file, which contains three fields separated by a delimiter:
+The logging approach expects that you print a special token into your log file, which contains several fields separated by a delimiter:

  * `x-turnstile` is a hardcoded string used in finding this token,
  * `platform` — ideally a short string, such as 'desktop', 'ios', 'android', etc